Moving To Nigeria : All You Need To Know About Settling In Nigeria As An Expat

 Affordable Luxury Living

 In Nigeria, you can enjoy a higher standard of living at a lower cost than you might be accustomed to abroad.
 Services such as hiring a chef, cleaner, driver, and dry cleaner are both affordable and readily available.
 For less than $200 a month, you can employ a chef with a culinary degree, while a cleaner costs under $70, and a driver is available for about $100 a month.
 This allows you to enjoy a more comfortable lifestyle on your earnings.
 Additionally, lower taxes in Nigeria mean you get to keep more of what you earn, enhancing your overall quality of life.
-Here is an article that gives you full grasp of taxation rates for foreigners in Nigeria.
+Here is an article that gives you a full grasp of taxation rates for foreigners in Nigeria.

 First Month Priorities